andre-maree/DurableUniqueIdGenerator/README.md

 In the local.settings.json file:

-    "MasterKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", // used to authorize -> set the counter to any value, and delete
+    "MasterKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxx", // used to authorize -> set the counter to any value, and delete

-    "GenerateIdsKey": "yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" // used to authorize -> get new ids
+    "GenerateIdsKey": "yyyyyyyyyyyyyyyyyyyyyyyyyyy" // used to authorize -> get new ids

 The key must be passed in the auth header as a bearer token.

 It is recommended to also use function keys and the app system master key to add further security, and also to implement token based security using Azure AD.

+## Unit tests:

+Open the separate test solution TestIdGenerator.sln and run the unit tests.
+Make sure the DurableUniqueIdGenerator app is running before running the tests.